- Parks & Recreation Home

 - How Do I...

-Lake Oswego Parks and Recreation Department has ten recognized Friends Groups and Neighborhood Associations that continue to provide thousands of Stewardship hours of volunteer maintenance/invasive control in about a dozen of Lake Oswego's parks.
-The Friends Groups are a grass roots movement of dedicated volunteers that coordinate with the City staff and organize work in the parks' natural areas years in advance.
-Some Neighborhood Associations* have also adopted local parks and provide many hours of invasive control as well.
-These groups have been integral in the successful removal of invasive flora that infest parks and natural areas throughout the region.
-Invasive removal occurs during the many Stewardship work parties throughout year in coordination with the Friends Group leads and City staff.
+Lake Oswego Parks Department has nine recognized Friends Groups that provide thousands of volunteer hours to restore the habitat in over a dozen Lake Oswego's parks.
+The Friends Groups are dedicated volunteers that coordinate with the Park staff and organize work parties in the parks' natural areas.
+The Friends Groups have been integral in the successful planting of native species and the removal of invasive species in the parks' natural areas.
+Habitat restoration work parties occur throughout year in coordination with the Friends Group leads and Parks staff.

-For a detailed list of all of the wonderful work parties our Friends Groups organize, please visit our Volunteer Stewardship Opportunities page: www.lo-stewardship.org
+For a list of the Friends Groups habitat restoration work parties, visit the Volunteer Stewardship Opportunities page: www.lo-stewardship.org

-To learn more about and connect with a Friends Group to volunteer see below.
+To learn more and/or connect with a Friends Group, see below.

 Friends of Hallinan Heights Woods